focus-fire/sad/README.md

 <h3 align="center">😔</h3>

-### Quick Install
-If you're confident you don't need to read the rest of the instructions, recursively clone the repo and run the `bet.bat` script.

 ### Installation
-Luckily most of the setup for the repository has been automated and as such no external dependencies need to be manually installed other than a default [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) installation.
+Luckily most of the setup for the repository has been automated using the a custom scripting pipeline.
+As a result, only [Python3](https://www.python.org/downloads/) is required to properly install the project.

 1. Recursively clone the repository and its submodules